 Computer abusers are liable for monetary loss resulting from their abuse.
 Abusers are subject to restrictions or curtailment of computer privileges and may be subject to further discipline by the College.
 In some cases, abusers may be liable for civil or criminal prosecution.
 As with all matters of law and ethics, ignorance of the rules does not excuse violation.

-Copies of the policy list are available in the Nicolet Computing Center as well as at http://www.edgewood.edu/cis/policy.
+Copies of the policy list are available in the Nicolet Computing Center as well as at the Technology Assistance Center (TAC).

 Discounted Personal Computers and Software